 1st Month

 You’re just jumping into this wild ride, and your body is already working hard!
-In the first month of pregnancy, your nutritional needs might not be worlds away from your pre-pregnancy diet just yet, but there are definitely a few key first-trimester foods to include in your shopping list that include the nutrients below:
+In the first month of pregnancy, your nutritional needs might not be worlds away from your pre-pregnancy diet just yet, but there are a few key first-trimester foods to include in your shopping list that contain the nutrients below:

 2nd Month